Skip to main content

 Add repository secret

-Go to your repo → SettingsSecrets and variablesActionsNew repository secretName: GARNET_API_TOKEN Value: Your API token from app.garnet.aiSettingsAPI Tokens
+In your repo: SettingsSecrets and variablesActionsNew repository secret.Name: GARNET_API_TOKEN · Value: your token from app.garnet.aiSettingsAPI Tokens.

 Add Garnet to your workflow